 Our Board and Advisors

-We have a working board of directors and advisors made up of parents, education, financial and design professionals most of whom are also parents.
+We have a working board of directors and advisors made up of parents, education, financial and design professionals many of whom are also parents.
+All of whom are former children.

 Inquiring Minds’ Board of Directors